pan-xiang/pan-xiang.github.io/_pages/about.md

   - /about.html
 ---

 I serve as a postdoctoral researcher in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) at Kyoto University, where I collaborate with Professor [Takayuki Kanda](https://scholar.google.com/citations?hl=en&user=BL9EACgAAAAJ).
-My work focuses on human–robot interaction and embodied AI, with particular emphasis on developing expressive manipulation strategies that enhance the transparency, legibility, and naturalness of robot behavior in shared human environments.
+My work focuses on human–robot interaction and embodied AI, with particular emphasis on developing expressive manipulation strategies that enhance the transparency, legibility, and naturalness of robot behavior in human-shared environments.

-# Selected Publications
+# Publications
 <head>
   <meta charset="UTF-8">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">